GeorgeD88/Spotify-QuickSaver/README.md

   2. Yellow (for warnings)
   3. Red (for errors)

-You can wire the circuit however you like, as long as you include the components listed above, with each one starting from a GPIO pin, and ending at a ground pin; note what GPIO pins you use, as they will need to be added to the `config.json` file.
+You can wire the circuit however you like, as long as you include the components listed above, with each one starting from a GPIO pin and ending at a ground pin; note what GPIO pins you use as they will need to be added to the `config.json` file.

-Below is a schematic of how I wired the circuit (the resisters are 100Ω) as an example that you can copy.
+Below is a schematic of how I wired the circuit as an example that you can copy (resistors between 60Ω and 100Ω are recommended).
 Whether you copy my circuit or wire it your own way, **DO SO AT YOUR OWN RISK**, because electronics can be dangerous and you may damage your hardware if you're not sure what you're doing.
 It's not that difficult but it's important to do the proper research and exercise caution.

 ![Raspberry Pi QuickSave Schmeatic](Spotify-QuickSave_Schematic.png)